nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 #### Todoist
  **Strengths**
   * Able to identify dates in tasks statements e.g 18oct, mon.
-Useful for Jim’s command line habits
+Useful for Jim's command line habits
   * Has smartphone and desktop applications.
-Useful for Jim’s requirement for portability
+Useful for Jim's requirement for portability
   * Has undo option
   * Allows the use of tags to classify different tasks e.g personal, school work.
   * Allows users to set priority levels to tasks